Komodo-pty/artemis-hunter/README.md

 # artemis-hunter
+Too lazy to keep typing out the same reverse shells, or to write a simple shell script to generate them for you?

+Well then this is the tool suite for you!

+Artemis helps Pentesters hunt for reverse shells.

+## Functionality
-Artemis helps you generate reverse shells in various languages for Linux or Windows targets, provides tips for stabilizing the shell, and spawns a listener for you.
+Artemis generates payloads in various languages for Linux or Windows targets, provides tips for stabilizing the shell, and spawns a listener for you.

 If no arguments are specified, Artemis will run in interactive mode.
 For a list of supported arguments, run `artemis -h`